In This Article

 - Being gently honest with a friend versus bluntly hurting their feelings

 - No backstabbing or using a friend for your own gain

 When you get past some of the universal boundaries, then it's time to decide what you personally feel comfortable with.
 For example, do you like to talk on the phone every day?
 Get an email occasionally?
 What if you get too many calls or emails?
 These are things that you need to work out with your friend.

 It's possible to simply tell your friend when you don't appreciate a boundary being crossed.
 But giving out a verbal list of likes and dislikes is presumptuous and can set a negative tone right from the start in a relationship.
 A better option is to subtly give clues to what's acceptable to you.

 Let's say you don't enjoy phone calls at night after you get home from work.
-If your phone rings, you have the option to let it go and have voicemail or an answering machine get it.
+If your phone rings, you have the option to let it go to voicemail.
 The next time you talk to your friend, you could mention something like, "I'm so tired after work I just veg out and don't even answer the phone.
 Can you try me before dinner?"
 This will let your friend know where you stand with phone calls.

 What if your friend just pops by?
 Some people believe that friends should be able to come over any time of the night or day, while others prefer to be called first.
 If your friend does just show up, invite your friend in but say something like, "What a surprise!
 I didn't realize we had plans" or "I was just about to go to the store.
 Give me a call before you come over next time so I'll make sure to be here."